huggingface/transformers/model_cards/aodiniz/bert_uncased_L-10_H-512_A-8_cord19-200616/README.md

-# BERT L-10 H512 fine-tuned on MLM (CORD-19 2020/06/16)
+# BERT L-10 H-512 fine-tuned on MLM (CORD-19 2020/06/16)

-BERT model with [10 Transformer layers and hidden embedding of size 512](https://huggingface.co/google/bert_uncased_L-10_H-512_A-8), referenced in [Well-Read Students Learn Better: On the Importance of Pre-training Compact Models](https://arxiv.org/abs/1908.08962).
+BERT model with [10 Transformer layers and hidden embedding of size 512](https://huggingface.co/google/bert_uncased_L-10_H-512_A-8), referenced in [Well-Read Students Learn Better: On the Importance of Pre-training Compact Models](https://arxiv.org/abs/1908.08962), fine-tuned for MLM on CORD-19 dataset (as released on 2020/06/16).

 ## Training the model